SarahSidAhmed/SarahSidAhmed/README.md

 ### Hi there 👋
 - 🌱
-I'm a Web Develper and very keen on learning new things every single day.
+I'm a Mobile Develper specialized in Android Studio and very keen on learning new things every single day.
-Started building projects from the very start.
-Android App Developer / Power BI Analysis Certified
+Power BI Analysis Certified and Machine Learning young enthousiast

 <h3>Check out my Projects !!✨ </h3>